keerthanakn31/LIC-2/Experiment 3.md

 |  Avdm          |  4.007V/V             |                               |     4.8181V/V     |
 |  Gain in db    |  12.06db              |                               |     13.65db       |
 | Bandwidth      |   21.7GHz             |                               |    16.71GHz       |

+ **INFERENCE**
+ - The gain changes in each circuit because of output resistance.
+ - The DC operating point remains same in all 3 cases.
+ - by replacing Rss with current source gain will not changes more it remains almost same but by replacing it bt NMOS affets the gain,biasing and input impedence.
+ -Comparing 3 cases in case 3 it has high gain.